worldmateproject/scoping-review-child-robot/README.md

     '(Social* OR Communicat* OR Dialogue OR Speech OR Languag* OR Talker OR Play OR Engagement OR Emotion* OR Cognit* OR Joint Attention OR Development* OR Interaction* OR Support OR Assistive OR  Educat* OR Learn* OR Teach* OR Child-Directed OR vocaliz* OR vocabular*))'
 )

+- Excluded: 4638  papers
+- hncluded: 2805 papers

 ---

 ## 5. Full-text Articles Assessed
-In this satge, two ways have been invovled
+In this satge, two levels have been invovled

 ### Python Script-Based and Manual Check
 First,  Python Script (looking at Config.py using Sorting_Stage) was used to exclude papers not directly relevant to the research focus.
 Specifically, records were removed if they primarily involved topics such as Neurodivergence (e.g., Autism), Review articles, Ethics, Healthcare applications, Exoskeletons, Swarm Robotics, or Surgical Robotics.

-Total Records Excluded: **(n = 393)**,
-Total Records Included:**(n = 1899)**
+- Excluded: 393  papers
+- hncluded: 1899 papers

 The second is LLM Prompt along side the Manual Double check (Involved OpenAI GPT-based API (gpt-4.1, and gpt-4o) Refer to LLM_Screening.py and Manual double-Check).

 ### LLM-Based and Manual Check
-The tool employs a Large Language Model (LLM) to classify papers as **related** or **not related** according to strict inclusion criteria.
-The pipeline reads research papers in PDF format, extracts text, and screens each document using an OpenAI model.

-**Goal:**
-Filter approximately **1,899 candidate papers** to  **eligible studies** for detailed data extraction.

-**Features:**
-- ✅ Fully automated screening of PDFs — with manual check required
-- ✅ Applies consistent, transparent eligibility criteria using a Prompt **Refer to LLM_Screening.py**
-- ✅ Produces clear output with:
-  - `"Related"` → “Yes” / “No”
-  - `"Justification"` → one-line rationale for inclusion/exclusion
-- ✅ Compatible with GPT-4.1-mini or GPT-4-turbo via the OpenAI API

----

-## 6. Included Sources of Evidence
- Included Sources of Evidence **(n=207)**
+Large Language Models (LLMs) were used to assess the remaining papers as implemented in LLM_Screening.py.
+Specifically, OpenAI GPT-based APIs (gpt-4.1 and gpt-4o) classified full-text papers as “related” or “not related” based on the criteria outlined in the Eligibility and Inclusion section.
+Each classification included a justification statement to ensure transparency.
+Using LLMs significantly scaled the screening process, enabling faster and more consistent evaluation of a large volume of papers for a comprehensive literature review.
+To maintain reliability, all LLM outputs were manually reviewed by two researchers to confirm alignment with inclusion criteria.
+Outcome:

+- Excluded: 1693 papers
+- hncluded: 206 papers (final evidence base for this scoping review)

+Potential drawbacks, such as occasional misclassification or over-reliance on prior testing, were mitigated through manual verification and found to be negligible.